Implementing an Engine

 2. Parse the model’s requests to call functions from its text generations

 BaseEngine.predict() takes in a list of available AIFunctions as an argument, which you should use to build such a prompt.
-BaseEngine.function_token_reserve() tells kani how many tokens that prompt takes, so the context window management can ensure it never sends too many tokens.
+BaseEngine.prompt_len() tells kani how many tokens that prompt takes, so the context window management can ensure it never sends too many tokens.

 You’ll also need to add previous function calls into the prompt (e.g. in the few-shot function calling example).
 When you’re building the prompt, you’ll need to iterate over ChatMessage.tool_calls if it exists, and add your model’s appropriate function calling prompt.